 A SNAPSHOT of VT SPIA RICHMOND:

-- Master of Public Administration degree for current professionals and recent undergraduates with in-person and hybrid classes
+- Master of Public Administration degree for current professionals and recent undergraduates with in-person, hybrid, and online classes

 - Graduate Certificate in Nonprofit and NGO Management and Public and Nonprofit Financial Management

 - Leadership and Management Training Programs for public organizations and agencies

 - Research and Consultative Guidance in a variety of organizational development topics

 The Richmond Campus is the hub for SPIA's sponsored research programs for nonprofit and public organizations.
 More than 40 faculty and affiliated faculty participate in the research, design, and implementation of sponsored programs with organizations ranging from the Governor’s Office of the Commonwealth of Virginia to an international nonprofit situated in Egypt.
 While the campus is based in Richmond, we go where the research, learning, and educational needs are: we are embedded scholars.

 To be a force for education and inspiration to the people we serve

 To facilitate the continuous learning and motivation of government and nonprofit leaders